 When to refer a patient

-When patients are carrying the above-mentioned interventions but with a limited prognosis.
+When patients are carrying the above-mentioned interventions but with a terminal prognosis.
 Each patient is evaluated on a case-by-case basis.

 Who pays for Open Access?